-- After three consecutive months of dips and then a slight bump, median listing prices (the point at which one half the homes list for more and one half list for less) shot past $800k to $845,000 a .5.3% bump from February’s median listing price of $799,999, and a 19% increase from March 2020.
+- Median listing prices (the point at which one half the homes list for more and one half list for less) continued to shoot past $800k in June to $875,000 a modest bump from May’s median listing price of $849,000, and a 25% increase from June 2020.

 - There's the list price (what the seller hopes to get) and the sale price (what they actually get).
-Like a broken record, the list/sales price ratio keeps staying above 100% - at 102.9% in March.
+The list/sales price ratio continues to stay above 100% - at 104.8% in June.

 - Shrinking inventory didn’t stop potential home buyers from competing for homes.
-Both median and average days on market dropped from last year meaning homes continue to sell at a faster rate: 11 median days on market versus 16 from March 2020, and 29 average days on market versus 38 from March 2020.
+Both median and average days on market in June dropped from last year: 9 median days on market, down 55% year over year, and 21 average days on market, down 42% year over year.

-- Median listing prices (the point at which one half the condos list for more and one half list for less) were at $585,000 for condos, up 3% month over month and an 8.5% increase from March 2020.
+- Median listing prices (the point at which one half the condos list for more and one half list for less) were flat at $600k month over month and a 17% increase from June 2020.

-- Median Selling Price (the point at which one half the homes sell for more and one half sell for less) also jumped to $597,000, a 3.7% jump from February’s median selling price of $575,000, and a 10.56% increase year over year.
+- Median Selling Price (the point at which one half the homes sell for more and one half sell for less) also jumped to $628,500, a modest.5% jump from May’s median selling price of $624,900, and a 22% increase from Jun 2020.

 - Unlike prior months where condo-townhomes were selling slower than single family homes, the gap is starting to close and the relative pace of condos is starting to speed up in June with 11 median days versus 23 in June 2020 – a 52% decrease year over year.
 And 24 average days on market, versus 37 from June 2020 – a 35% decrease year over year.

 What this means for you: